 - Special events / needs

-Sol teaches Traditional Yoga practices promoting wellbeing, insight and development at personal, relational and professional levels.
-The approach to teaching is guided by Traditional Yoga including Buddhist values and are supported by Eastern contemplative and Western contemporary research and learning.
+YOGA NATURE classes include teachings of Traditional Yoga practices promoting wellbeing, insight and development at personal, relational and professional levels.
+The approach to teaching is guided by Traditional Yoga including Buddhist concepts, philosophy and values and are supported by Eastern contemplative and Western contemporary research and learning.

-Sol has a diverse range of Yoga study, practice and life experiences extending across traditions of Hatha, Iyenga, Ashtanga, Oki, Buddhist, Tibetan as well as adapted holistic Yoga practice.
-Sol has traveled extensively across India and the Himalaya, staying in Monasteries and Ashrams, has led groups exploring the origins of Yoga from Nepal across Tibet through to mythical Mt Kailash.
+Teaching is grounded on a diverse range of Yoga study, practice and life experiences extending across traditions of Hatha, Iyenga, Ashtanga, Oki, Buddhist, Tibetan as well as adapted holistic Yoga practice including extensive travel e.g. across India and the Himalaya, staying in Monasteries and Ashrams, leading groups exploring the origins of Yoga from Nepal across Tibet through to mythical Mt Kailash.

-Sol has been teaching Yoga for over 20 years and is a Registered Senior Teacher with Yoga Australia.
+Sol is the manager of YOGA NATURE, has been teaching Yoga for over 20 years and is a Registered Senior Teacher with Yoga Australia.

 Yoga classes and events cater for: